 It’s hard to tell in the photos, but in real life, they’re a gorgeous glossy white.
-The cabinets are from IKEA, but we gave them a high-end look with these gorgeous pulls from my new friends Atlas Hardware.
+The new cabinets are from IKEA, but we gave them a high-end modern look with these gorgeous pulls from my new friends Atlas Hardware.

 We bought the countertop locally, saving money by looking through the remnants they had available from other jobs since we didn’t need a full slab.
 It’s a Cosmos brand Quartz called Venato Extra.

 The veining in the countertop is a perfect match to the reason we started this whole makeover – our new laundry room sink!